Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Pushdown Signature Observation in Syntax

 We reproduce baselines from \citet{elazar2020amnesic} to verify the correctness of our probing setups for \textit{c-pos, f-pos, ner, dep, phrase start} and \textit{phrase end} and from \citet{hewitt-manning-2019-structural} for \textit{depth} and \textit{dist}.

-\subsection{Pushdown Signature Observation in Syntax}
+\section{Pushdown Signature Observation in Syntax}

-The "Pushdown Phenomenon" suggests that in early steps of training, computing token-wise syntactic properties occurs in later layers, which have more in-context information.
-However, as training progress, the same properties are better encoded in earlier layers until only the first couple layers are required for representing syntactic properties.
+We observe a ``Pushdown Phenomenon", which describes a phenomenon where in early steps of training, computing token-wise syntactic properties occurs in later layers, which have more in-context information.
+However, as training progresses, the same properties are better encoded in earlier layers until only the first couple layers are required for representing syntactic properties.

 We examine whether the "Pushdown Phenomenon" exists in various syntactic properties in BERT.
 To do so, we employ our probing setup (Appendix~\ref{sec:probing_setup}) for the tasks of named entity recognition (\textit{ner}), coarse part of speech (\textit{c-pos}), fine-grained part of speech (\textit{f-pos}), dependency parsing (\textit{dep}), syntactic constituency boundaries which indicate the start and end of a phrase (\textit{phrase start, phrase end}), depth in the parse tree (\textit{depth}), and distance in the parse tree (\textit{dist}).
 We probe each property across the axes of (1) training time steps and (2) layers.
 We repeat this process for three seeds of the MultiBERTs \citep{sellam2021multiberts}.
 For all tasks, we probed all layers of MultiBERT seeds 0, 1, and 2 for timesteps from 0 to 200,000 increasing by 20,000; 200,000 to 1,000,000 increasing by 100,000; and 1,000,000 to 2,000,000 increasing by 200,000.
 If a specific word is composed of multiple subword tokens, we follow \citet{hewitt-manning-2019-structural} and average the encoding across tokens.